xf-/fromage/README.md

 # Caveat Emptor!

-This extension both uses highly experimental code, some not yet published.
-This README contains references to code and classes still not released - the target release of a stable (perhaps beta) is scheduled to happen same time as Flux 7.0.
-Do not try to use this extension yet, but feel free to browse source code and read this document.
+This extension both uses highly experimental code, some not yet published on TER.
+The target release of a stable (perhaps beta) is scheduled to happen same time as Flux 7.0.

 ## Fromage IS...